chrisdev/wagtail-cookiecutter-foundation/README.rst

 Photo Gallery Module
 """""""""""""""""""""

-The Photo Gallery module allows you to easily create Photo Galleries for your site Using the built in tagging funcitonality.
-To create Photo Galleries
+The Photo Gallery module allows you to easily create Photo Galleries for your site, Using the built in tagging funcitonality.
+To create Photo Galleries:

     * Go to Images section of the Wagtail Admin and click on Add an Image.